 - You started by filling a tub with cool water until it would reach just slightly below your waist.

-- May people liked to have some music playing or a good book to take their mind off the cold.
+- Many people liked to have some music playing or a good book to take their minds off the cold.

 - Once you're ready, you would climb into the tub and pour 1 or 2 bags of ice in the water with you.
 It got cold quick!

-The exact length time you were supposed to chill was never established.
-Runners websites and magazines usually said 15-20 minutes, but in tests the subjects only stayed for 5-15 minutes.
-Since no time limit has been shown to have beneficial effects, the time really doesn't matter.
+The exact length of time you were supposed to chill was never established.
+Runners websites and magazines usually said 15-20 minutes, but in tests, the subjects only stayed for 5-15 minutes.
+Since no time limit has been shown to have beneficial effects, the time doesn't matter.

 If you're a runner, skip the ice bath therapy.
 Don't waste your time on something that has been clinically shown to have no real benefit over the much simpler active recovery.